nddoshi/nddoshi.github.io/research.md

 Enforcing a sequence of planned motions can be challenging under model uncertainty and with limited sensing.
 However, switchable adhesion can be used to control contact-state (e.g. sticking versus sliding) during locomotion and manipulation.

 <img src="/assets/img/Seb_EA.png" alt="hamr-ea" align=left width="300" hspace="20">
 **[Science 2018]** We presents a millimeter-scale quadrupredal robot with electroadhesive feet.
 This robot leverages electroadhesion to achieve locomotion on horizontal, vertical, inverted, and curved conductive surfaces, highlighting its unique locomotive flexibility.
-As a demonstration of its potential for industrial applications, such as in-situ inspection of high-value assets, we show that HAMR-E is capable of achieving open-loop, inverted locomotion inside a curved portion of a commercial jet engine.
+As a demonstration of its potential for industrial applications, such as in-situ inspection of high-value assets, we show that the robot is capable of achieving open-loop, inverted locomotion inside a curved portion of a commercial jet engine.

 <img src="/assets/img/pnugrip-1.png" alt="pnu-grip" align=left width="300" hspace="20">
-**[IROS 2020]** We present the design of an \textit{active} two-phase finger for mechanically mediated dexterous manipulation.
+**[IROS 2020]** We present the design of an active two-phase finger for mechanically mediated dexterous manipulation.
 The finger enables re-orientation of a grasped object by using a pneumatic braking mechanism to transition between free-rotating and fixed (i.e., braked) phases.
 Our design allows controlled high-bandwidth (5 Hz) phase transitions independent of the grasping force for manipulation of a variety of objects.
-Moreover, its thin profile (1~cm) facilitates picking and placing in clutter.
-Finally, the design features a sensor for measuring fingertip rotation to support feedback control.
-We experimentally characterize the finger's load handling capacity in the brake phase and rotational resistance in the free phase.
-We also demonstrate several pick-and-place manipulations common to industrial and laboratory automation settings that are simplified by our design.
+We demonstrate several pick-and-place manipulations common to industrial and laboratory automation settings that are simplified by our design.

 ##### Relevant Work:
 **Science 2018:**  Climbing with a quadrupedal microrobot using electroadhesion. [[Publication]](https://robotics.sciencemag.org/content/3/25/eaau3038), [[Video]](https://www.youtube.com/watch?v=hPqFJ_lwHjY&ab_channel=MicroroboticsLab) <br>